Priscilla Block

-Priscilla Block (born August 11, 1995) is an American country music singer–songwriter.
-Upon graduating high school, she moved to Nashville, Tennessee to pursue a career in the country industry.
-In 2020, Block wrote and recorded a song that appeared on her TikTok account.
-It subsequently went viral.
-That song, "Just About Over You", was heard by Nashville music executives and helped her secure a contract with Mercury Nashville.
-Released as a single, "Just About Over You" became a charting song on the American country chart in 2021.
+Priscilla Ann Block (born August 11, 1995) is an American country music singer–songwriter.
+After graduating high school, she moved to Nashville to pursue a career in the country industry.
+In 2020, her song "Just About Over You" went viral on TikTok, reaching Nashville music executives who signed her to Mercury Nashville.
+Released as a single, "Just About Over You" was on the American country chart in 2021.

 Early life

 Block is a native of Raleigh, North Carolina and is one of five children.
 According to Block, she grew up "super close" to her family.
 In an interview with Sounds Like Nashville, she recounted spending a lot of time outdoors with her family during childhood.
-From an early age, she had aspirations of becoming a country artist.
+From an early age she had aspirations of becoming a country artist.
 "I was gonna move to Nashville and chase this dream, and everybody looked at me like I was crazy," she told Songwriter Universe.
 She also learned to play the guitar at an early age.
-Block began performing in North Carolina, including the Deep South Bar, which is located in Raleigh.
-In 2014, she moved to Nashville, Tennessee to pursue her goals in the country music industry.
-Upon settling into her new environment, Block worked a variety of odd jobs to make a living.
-During her early years in Nashville, Block was unhappy and considered moving home.
+Block began performing in North Carolina, including the Deep South Bar in Raleigh.
+In 2014, she moved to Nashville and to fulfill her goals in the country music industry.

+Block worked a variety of odd jobs to make a living.
+During her early years in Nashville, she was unhappy and considered moving home.
 One day, she had a chance encounter with Taylor Swift while walking down a Nashville road.
-Swift pulled the car over and invited her inside.
+Swift pulled her car over and invited Block inside.
 "That was truly the day that I decided that I really needed to give music a fair shot and do this thing," she commented.